 Use the MSVC toolset from the command line

 You can build C and C++ applications on the command line by using tools that are included in Visual Studio.
-You can also download the compiler toolset as a standalone package from Build Tools for Visual Studio 2017.
+You can also download the compiler toolset as a standalone package from the Visual Studio downloads page.
+It is part of the Build Tools for Visual Studio package; you can choose to download only the tools you need for C++ development.

 How to use the command-line tools